-Section II will address architectural and integration modeling concerns.
-The structural aspects discussed in this section range from low granularity models (i.e., data types which support the exchange of data between systems) to large-grained architectural models (i.e., system layers and components).
+Section III will address architectural and integration modeling concerns, focusing on a couple of design antipatterns.
+The structural aspects discussed in this section range from low granularity models (i.e., data types which support the exchange of data between systems) to largegrained architectural models (i.e., system layers and components).
 The consequences of designing improper layers and levels of abstractions are outlined, followed by recommendations on how to avoid such pitfalls by refactoring the design accordingly.

-In Section III, some antipatterns covered in Section II are extended to the design of the data models and relational databases, discussing also the ability to customize external open-sourced systems that participate in the integration.
-The focus is later shifted to the management and delivery of the data layer components and artifacts, as databases are an integration concern that goes beyond the data exchanged between the application tier and the data tier.
-This section intends to explain how the choice of tools and frameworks can have a significant impact on the overall realization, management, and delivery of the integration solution.
+In Section IV, antipatterns covered in Section III are extended to the design of the data models and relational databases, also discussing the ability to customize external open-sourced systems that participate in the integration.
+Additional antipatterns are discussed, the problems behind them, as well as potential solutions that can overcome them.

+In Section V, the focus is shifted to the management and delivery of the data layer components and artifacts, as databases are an integration concern that goes beyond the data exchanged between the application tier and the data tier.
+This section intends to explain how the choice of tools and frameworks can have a significant impact on the overall realization, management, and delivery of a robust and consistent integration solution.

-Finally, Section IV summarizes the integration design concerns and issues and the recommendations presented in this paper.
+Finally, Section VI summarizes the integration design and database management concerns and issues and the accompanying recommendations presented in this paper.